 From hoping to knowing

 The first detection turns hypotheticals into observational reality.
 Suddenly the idea of space-time as a medium able to ripple and curve is inescapable.
 Suddenly we know that the black holes predicted by Einstein’s theory are really out there drifting through the universe.

 The first detection of gravitational waves confirms the physics of the interaction of gravitational waves with laser interferometers.

-This relates to a conundrum, raised by skeptics time after time: if gravitational waves move all the mirrors and the laser beams by the same amount, signals might never show up.
-This discovery has put paid to this conundrum, one which gravitational wave physicists had never doubted.
+This relates to a conundrum, raised by sceptics time after time: if gravitational waves move all the mirrors and the laser beams by the same amount, signals might never show up.
+This discovery has put paid to this conundrum, a result that gravitational wave physicists had never doubted.
 Our gravity radios work and they detect signals.